Wednesday, November 20, 2024

 The writer is a journalist and the Founding Editor of Dissent Today.
 She tweets @AiliaZehra and can be reached at ailiazehra2012@gmail.com

-After blasphemy-convict Junaid Hafeez’s appeal against his death sentence was finally fixed before the Lahore High Court earlier this month, his new lawyer, Saif ul Malook, appears to be mishandling the case, Dissent Today has learnt.
+After blasphemy-convict Junaid Hafeez’s appeal against his death sentence was finally fixed before the Lahore High Court (LHC) earlier this month, his new lawyer, Saif ul Malook, appears to be mishandling the case, Dissent Today has learnt.

-Junaid Hafeez, a progressive academic who served as a lecturer at the English Literature department of Bahauddin Zakariya University in Multan, has been in solitary confinement since 2013 after he was arrested on allegations of blasphemy.
+Hafeez, a progressive academic who served as a lecturer at the English Literature department of Bahauddin Zakariya University in Multan, has been in solitary confinement since 2013 after he was arrested on allegations of blasphemy.
 In 2019, a trial court in Multan convicted him of blasphemy, sentencing him to death, in a verdict that was termed unfair by human rights groups.

 Differences between Hafeez’s lawyers

-According to Asad Jamal, Saif ul Malook’s mention of Rashid Rahman’s murder had had an “adverse impact” on the judges.
+According to Jamal, Malook’s mention of Rahman’s murder had had an “adverse impact” on the judges.
 “Judges are likely not to hear such a case in which there is so much at stake – including their lives.
 Mention a murder in a blasphemy appeal and the result is most likely postponement and no relief,” he told Dissent Today, adding that he wanted some progress during the first hearing because the appeal had reached the high court after more than three years.

 Jamal briefly presented his arguments before he was asked by Justice Farooq Haider about a specific document from the case file.
-“It took me 10-15 seconds to locate the document from the case files, because of which the judge told me even I was not prepared, and postponed the hearing”
+“It took me 10-15 seconds to locate the document from the case files, because of which the judge told me even I was not prepared, and postponed the hearing.”

 Surprisingly, both lawyers have not discussed the case with each other so far, and are clearly not on the same page.
-Asad Jamal claims he reached out to Malook before the hearing, asking what their strategy would be, but the latter did not respond.
+Jamal claims he reached out to Malook before the hearing, asking what their strategy would be, but the latter did not respond.

 Saif ul Malook did not respond to Dissent Today’s request for comment.